Special Educational Needs (SEN)

 Who should parents/carers contact if they have any suggestions, questions or concerns about their child?

-• Natasha Clarke – SENDCO and Trust Deputy Head
+• Natasha Clarke – Trust SENDCO and Trust Deputy Head

 • Hannah Meek – Chair of Governors and SEND Governor